webarkit/webarkit-cv/README.md

 # webarkit-cv

-A set of tools to build a custom and light opencv lib to be used in WebAR projects.
-This is a WIP, but at this moment opencv_js.js can be imported as a **ES6** module.
-The main goal of this project is to develop a WebAR library that can be used to build a WebAR application, based on the OpenCV library.
-We do not reccomend to use this library in production, but if you want to try it, you can clone the project and test the examples.
-The API and the structure of the project can change in the future, so be aware of this.
+WebARKitCV is an opinionated toolchain for producing lightweight OpenCV builds tailored to WebAR workloads.
+It bundles the scripts, configuration, and TypeScript helpers we use to compile our fork of OpenCV into a single-file ES module (`opencv_js.js`) that runs in modern browsers and Web Workers.

+The project currently targets OpenCV **4.12.0** (forked under `webarkit/opencv`) and **emsdk 3.1.69**.
+Expect breaking changes while we continue to tune the build for smaller payloads and a smoother developer experience; treat the artifacts as experimental until we cut a stable release.

+Getting started is as simple as cloning the repo, running one of the build scripts (`build.sh` on Unix, `build_w_docker.bat` on Windows), and loading the generated example pages under `examples/` to validate your environment.
+Feedback and contributions are welcome—see the Issues section for discussion topics and the roadmap.

 ## Typescript

 WebARKitCV is developed in the Typescript language; Type definitions are in the `types` folder.

 ## OpenCV and Emscripten emsdk

-We are using OpenCV version 4.7.0 (our modified fork) and emsdk 3.1.26
+We are using OpenCV version 4.12.0 (our modified fork) and emsdk 3.1.69

 ### Tools

-See the build.sh script.
-It will build the opencv_js.js lib and after it will copy in the build folder.
-We are trying to build a lighter opencv_js.js lib, So we use a config to minimize the file size.
-Without this the final lib will be too big in size with features that we don't need.
+See the build scripts below; each one compiles the OpenCV ES module and copies it into the `build` folder.
+We are trying to build a lighter `opencv_js.js`, so we use a custom config to trim features we do not currently need.
+The module is based on our forked OpenCV tree, which adds ES module support—details live in [issue #1](https://github.com/kalwalt/webarkit-cv/issues/1).

-The opencv_js.js file is based on a modified version of OpenCV that let you import the OpenCV library as a ES6 module.
-If you are interested read this [issue](https://github.com/kalwalt/webarkit-cv/issues/1).
+### Build scripts

+- `build.sh`: native Linux workflow that assumes `emsdk`/Emscripten is installed and on your `PATH`.
+- `build_w_docker.sh`: Linux/macOS workflow that wraps the build in the official Emscripten Docker image—no local `emsdk` install required.
+- `build_w_docker.bat`: Windows PowerShell/Command Prompt variant that uses the same Docker-based flow.

 ### Future development